-The successful implementation of the DCP will ensure that SAFETY4RAILS maximises the impact achieved across targeted audiences (to understand to whom we are referring to please check section 3 of this deliverable).
-This will be attained through use of typical dissemination methods e.g. conference presentations, attending events around the cyber security, railway security, resilience, producing academic papers and presentations and through a website created for the project.
+The successful implementation of the DCP will ensure that SAFETY4RAILS maximises the impact achieved across targeted audiences (to understand the identified targeted audiences, please check section 3 of this deliverable).
+This will be attained through use of typical dissemination methods e.g. conference presentations, attending events (around the topics of cyber security, railway security, resilience, etc.), producing academic papers and presentations, as well as through a website created for the project.

 In terms of a specific methodological approach, the SAFETY4RAILS project will employ a methodology which provides a 360 degree or continuous cycle approach consisting of planning, performing, assessing, and reporting (Figure 1).
+The four categories form a continuous course of action that never stops and whose cyclical form ensures constant feedback.